Key principles of earnings-related pension and the earnings-related pension system

 Separate pension providers in the private and public sectors

 Pension providers in the private sector are private pension insurance companies as well as company pension funds and industry-wide pension funds that provide statutory pension security.
 They are allowed to insure earnings under the Employees Pensions Act and the Self-Employed Persons’ Pensions Act.

 The Seafarers’ Pension Fund and the Farmers’ Social Insurance Institution (Mela) are also among the actors that insure work in the private sector.
 However, the Seafarers’ Pension Fund may only insure work in accordance with the Seafarers’ Pensions Act.
 Mela, in turn, has the exclusive right to insurance determined in the Farmers’ Pensions Act.

-The public sector pension provider is Keva, which manages the employment pension security of employees in the municipal sector, the State, the Evangelical Lutheran Church, Kela and the Bank of Finland.
+The public sector pension provider is Keva, which manages the employment pension security of employees in the municipal sector, the State, the Evangelical Lutheran Church, Kela, the Bank of Finland and new wellbeing services counties employees.
 However, Keva’s role varies when it comes to the financing of pensions.

 In the case of municipal employees, Keva is responsible for both pension provision and its funding.
-All Finnish cities, municipalities and joint municipal boards, as well as most municipal associations and limited liability companies, are members of Keva.
+All Finnish cities, municipalities and joint municipal boards, wellbeing services counties as well as most municipal associations and limited liability companies, are members of Keva.